 Article curated by Ginny Smith

 Our ears have evolved to convert sound vibrations in the air into electrical impulses that our brains can interpret.
 Sound waves in the air causes the ear drum to vibrate, which pushes on the 3 tiny bones of the inner ear, causing them to vibrate too.
-This system amplifies the sound and allows it to be passed into the fluid filled cochlear.
+This system amplifies the sound and allows it to be passed into the fluid-filled cochlear.
 The cochlea is frequency-dependant, so different frequencies cause different areas along it to vibrate.
 This vibration causes hair cells to move, which transmits nerve impulses to the brain.
 While this system is fairly well understood, when it comes to how the brain processes the information it receives, there is still much to be explained.

 Sound information is sent from the cochlea via several relay stations to the cortex of the brain.
 The relay stations, including the brain stem and the thalamus, are involved in decoding the basic features of the signal.

 The primary auditory cortex is in the temporal lobe, and different cells within it respond to different pitches - these are arranged in a ‘tonotopic map’, with cells at one end responding to high frequencies and those at the other end responding to low frequencies, just like the cochlea.
 The signal then travels on to other regions of the cortex, including the parietal and frontal lobes.

 Although we know the pathway the information takes through our brain, scientists still don’t know what kinds of processing actually happen to the information in the auditory cortex.
 Other than sound localisation (which we know a lot about in owls and a little in humans), the ways in which auditory information is processed by the brain isn't understood.
 How we extract details of rhythm, melody, tone and timbre, for example, remains to be discovered.